10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 10.6.3.
 Compare Region accessibility

-Comparison of the Region accessibility maps goes in the same way as the comparison of the service areas maps.
-Figure 21 presents this comparison of two from-accessibility maps for 2024 and 2018, computed for the fixed-time trip starting at 08:00 in the morning (Figure 18).
-As we have already seen in Figure 18, the Red LRT line essentially increased accessibility for most of the Tel Aviv locations – the greenish hexagons cover about 85% of the Tel Aviv area.
-Yet the number of buildings achievable from some locations that are far from the Red LRT line is lower in 2024 than in 2018 due to the changes in the bus network that follow the introduction of the Red LRT line.
-It is worth noting that in the case of service area maps when the travel times are compared, the range of difference is limited by the maximum travel time in each of the compared scenarios.
-In the case of the Region accessibility, the range differences can be very high.
-The aggregate measure of accessibility of a certain building can be very low in one scenario since there is no PT line at a walkable distance from it and all accessible buildings are reached by foot only, while in the other scenario transit lines get closer, and the number of accessible buildings becomes much higher.
+Comparison of the Region accessibility maps follows the same logic as the comparison of the service areas maps.
+Figure 20 presents this comparison of two region from-accessibility maps for 2024 and 2018, computed for the fixed-time trip starting at 08:00 in the morning that was presented in Figure 17.
+As we see in Figure 20, the Red LRT line essentially increased accessibility for most of the Tel Aviv locations – the greenish hexagons cover about 85% of the city area.
+Yet for some locations that are far from the Red LRT line, the number of accessible buildings in 2024 is lower than in 2018 due to the changes in the bus network that follow the introduction of the Red LRT line.